 Heroin is a substance that is made from morphine, which is taken from the seed pod of opium poppy plants.
 This drug often comes in the form of white or brown powder, depending on what other substances it’s mixed with.
 Powdered heroin is often snorted or smoked.

 Another form of this drug is black tar heroin.
 This is a black, sticky substance due to it being made in a way that leaves a lot of impurities behind.
 Those who use black tar heroin usually inject it into their veins or muscles.

 Heroin dealers often call this drug by other names to avoid detection by police.
 Some of the most common slang terms for heroin include dope, smack, horse, and big H. Other common names for heroin include brown sugar, junk, hero, hell dust, China white, and skunk.

 How Does a Heroin Addiction Start?

 Many people who become addicted to heroin start out using prescription opioids to numb the pain after an injury.
-They might be heroin medication assisted treatment prescribe oxycodone or hydrocodone for a short period of time.
-After a while, they become addicted to the pain relief and euphoria.
+They might be heroin medication-assisted treatment prescribe oxycodone or hydrocodone for a short period of time.
+After a while, they become addicted to pain relief and euphoria.